-- ? (question mark): matches a single character - (asterisk): matches a sequence of zero or more characters.
+? (question mark): matches a single character

 Note that, since these symbols are used as wildcard characters, if you actually want to specify a pattern with a literal question mark or asterisk, you must be escape those characters with a backslash to '\?' or '' respectively.
 For example: